Media contacts

 Key areas:

-- Big Springs Theater – With seating for 156 people, the panoramic-style, state-of-the art theater features an eight-minute movie to introduce visitors to the Springs Preserve.
+- Big Springs Theater – With seating for 156 people, the panoramic-style theater features an eight-minute movie to introduce visitors to the Springs Preserve.
 The film is entitled "Miracle in the Mojave."
 The theater also presents educational, entertaining short films and live animal shows.
 During special events, the theater can show full-length feature movies.

 - Natural Mojave Gallery – This gallery has both interactive and stationary exhibits.
 You can explore the geological and biological history of the Mojave Desert and the springs.
 There is also an amazing flash flood experience.